Kakoli306/Income_expense_tracker/readme.md

+Condition: First things, need have to run this project, you have to run this command line "composer update"
 ## About tracker system

 First of all, you get a login page with user name and password.In this page's right side there have register and login button.